sansroot/minimal-firefox/README.md

-## This version only work on firefox nightly with vertical tabs toggled on
+## This version only works on firefox nightly with vertical tabs toggled on

 ## minimal-firefox